Direct air capture: Methods of capture

 Among the specific chemical processes that are being explored, three stand out: causticization with alkali and alkali-earth hydroxides, carbonation, and organic−inorganic hybrid sorbents consisting of amines supported in porous adsorbents.

 Other explored methods

 The idea of using many small dispersed DAC scrubbers—analogous to live plants—to create environmentally significant reduction in CO_{2} levels, has earned the technology a name of artificial trees in popular media.

 Moisture swing sorbent

 In a cyclical process designed in 2012 by professor Klaus Lackner, the director of the Center for Negative Carbon Emissions (CNCE), dilute CO_{2} can be efficiently separated using an anionic exchange polymer resin called Marathon MSA, which absorbs air CO_{2} when dry, and releases it when exposed to moisture.
 A large part of the energy for the process is supplied by the latent heat of phase change of water.
 The technology requires further research to determine its cost-effectiveness.

 Metal-organic frameworks

-Other substances which can be used are Metal-organic frameworks (or MOF's).
+Other substances which can be used are metal–organic frameworks (MOFs).